 EVENT ANNOUNCEMENT:

 (TORONTO.
-March 24, 2023) Canadian Blind Hockey is thrilled to announce that the world’s original Blind Hockey Tournament is back and bigger than ever with a record 165 participants competing in six different divisions!
-This will be the largest tournament in the history of the Para sport of Blind Ice Hockey with players from all 15 different Blind Hockey programs across Canada as well the United States, England, and Finland.
+March 24, 2023) Canadian Blind Hockey is thrilled to announce that the world’s original Blind Hockey Tournament is back and bigger than ever with a record over 200 participants competing in six different divisions including: Children, Youth, Low Vision & Development, Open, Women’s, and Canada vs USA.!

 The 2023 Canadian National Blind Hockey Tournament takes place at the Mattamy Athletic Centre – the former Maple Leaf Gardens – in Toronto, ON from March 24 – 26, and is presented by AMI and brought to you by CNIB Foundation.
 All games are free and open to the public to attend and will be streamed live on the Canadian Blind Hockey YouTube Channel.